recursion

 24

-num of steps and max num of deferred operations grow linearly with n
+time and space- num of steps and max num of deferred operations grow linearly with n

-Iterative Processes
+Iterative processes

 js